Left heart catheterization

 Catheterization - left heart

-The catheter is the moved through the aortic valve into the left side of your heart.
-When in place, a special dye (contrast) flows through the tube.
-This helps the doctor better see your heart.
+The catheter is then moved through the aortic valve into the left side of your heart.
+The pressure is measured in the heart in this position.
+Other procedures, such as

 The procedure may last from less than 1 hour to several hours.